 Michigan nonprofits generally do not need to obtain a traditional business license.
 However, they must register with the Michigan Department of Attorney General's Charitable Trust Section and comply with state and federal tax laws and regulations.

 The timeline for starting a nonprofit in Michigan can vary depending on various factors.
-But, on average, it may take several months.
-It's recommended that nonprofits budget for a bit extra time when starting their nonprofit in order to account for any potential delays or issues in the filing process.
+On average, it takes 4–6 months.
+Budget extra time to account for potential IRS processing delays on your Form 1023 application.

 The costs associated with starting a nonprofit in Michigan can vary.
 However, there are a few common costs to be aware of:

-• Starting a nonprofit with no money requires careful planning, but it's not impossible.
-Consider leveraging low-cost resources like volunteers, in-kind donations, grants, and partnerships with local businesses.
+Starting a nonprofit with no money requires careful planning, but it's not impossible.
+Consider using low-cost resources like volunteers, in-kind donations, grants, and partnerships with local businesses.

 Most importantly, be sure to use completely free tools like Zeffy — a simple and powerful all-in-one fundraising and donation management platform.
 With Zeffy, nonprofits don't have to pay any upfront costs, hidden fees, or processing fees.
-They can collect donations, run events, communicate with donors, and even launch an online store without having to pay a cent.
+They can collect donations, run events, communicate with donors, and even launch an online store without paying a cent.

 Michigan law requires a minimum of three directors for a nonprofit corporation.
 However, many organizations choose to have more directors to bring diverse perspectives and expertise to the board.
 Directors are a great resource for helping to steer your nonprofit in the right direction.